Rideshare Drivers Health Care Benefits

 Under AB5 all gig workers, including Uber and Lyft drivers, are now treated as employees rather than independent contractors.
 With the overwhelming support behind AB5, many drivers are expected to acquire some sort of health insurance.
 Rideshare lawyers are confident that in addition to this coverage, Uber and Lyft drivers will also receive unemployment insurance, paid parental leave, overtime pay, paid rest breaks, and a guaranteed minimum hourly wage.
 While each health insurance policy is different, Uber is currently in the decision making process.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
-Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence
+Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

-Economic Damages Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
-Economic damages are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.
-A few examples of economic losses include:
+Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
+Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 - Loss of Earning Capacity

-Non-Economic Damages Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out of pocket losses.
+Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

-Pain And Suffering
+- Pain and Suffering

-Loss Of Enjoyment Of Life
+- Loss of Enjoyment of Life